Lipton Announces New Fusions Lemonade Iced Tea

 Article Summary

-- Lipton launches new Fusions Lemonade Iced Tea in Strawberry Lemonade and Pineapple Mango Lemonade flavors
+- Lipton launches new Fusions Lemonade Iced Tea with Strawberry Lemonade and Pineapple Mango Lemonade flavors

-- The innovative line marks Lipton's first lemonade-infused iced tea, debuting just in time for summer
+- These are Lipton’s first-ever lemonade iced teas, debuting in time for the summer season

-- Fans can win a getaway to towns with "summer" in their name by entering the #LiptonSummerSweepstakes
+- Exclusive sweepstakes offers fans a chance to win getaways to towns with “summer” in the name

-- To enter, share your favorite Lipton Iced Tea on social media with the hashtag and follow Lipton Iced Tea
+- To enter the sweepstakes, post with #LiptonSummerSweepstakes and follow Lipton Iced Tea on social media

 PepsiCo has revealed two new flavors being added to the Lipton line, as they are releasing the new Fusions Lemonade Iced Teas.
 This is their first-ever lemonade iced tea they're introducing for the Summer, with both of them being infused with fruit flavors.
 Those flavors will be Strawberry Lemonade and Pineapple Mango Lemonade.
 As part of the promotion for this, they are launching these in select cities that all have the word "summer" in the city name as part of a sweepstakes, which we have the details of below.